-More than a third of Americans are overweight, and another third are obese (1).
+More than a third of Americans are overweight — and another third are obese (1).

-Raspberry ketones are claimed to cause the fat within cells to be broken down more effectively, helping the body burn fat faster.
+Raspberry ketones are claimed to cause the fat within cells to be broken down more effectively, helping your body burn fat faster.
 They are also claimed to increase levels of adiponectin, a hormone that helps to regulate metabolism.

 Raspberry ketone is a natural substance that gives red raspberries their powerful aroma.